Voidcharacter/Voidcharacter/README.md

 - 👋 Hi, I’m BHANU KORIBILLI (@Voicharacter)
 - 👀 I’m interested in ...
-Croud funding,web3,python
+R&D and wabt to develop new things.
 - 🌱 I’m currently learning ...vlsi verification
 - 💞️ I’m looking to collaborate on ...
-Web3 development
+Vlsi platform

 - 📫 How to reach me ...
 https://linkfly.to/Voidcharacter